skaija/susan-testing/Test/APIs/1-routing-api/itinerary-planning/index.md

 }
 ```

-We can use [polyline npm module](https://www.npmjs.com/package/polyline) to get some idea how this data looks:
+You can use [polyline npm module](https://www.npmjs.com/package/polyline) to get some idea how this data looks:

 ```
 var polyline = require('polyline')